salwakhalyl/Missing_Females/README.md

 Results
 Based on the analysis of the dataset, the following conclusions were drawn:

-State with the Highest Number of Missing Females: MIAMI (MI).
+State with the Highest Number of Missing Females: Michigan (MI).
 This state had the highest count of missing females between 1994 and 2021.

 Race Most Affected by Missing Females: African American/Black and Caucasian / White.
 This 2 racial groups experienced the highest number of missing females during the specified period.